 This option is for students thinking of entering engineering or other design-based careers.
 Instead of studying architectural design, these students will focus on mechanical design and CAD modelling.
 Students enrolled in the Advanced CAD Option will need to be able to work independently, complete several tutorials, navigate online resources to solve complex CAD challenges, and choose a design focus to specialize in.

 If you are interested in the Advanced CAD Option, please speak to Mr. Ross for more information.
-Teacher approval is required for any students who wish to enrol in this option.
+Teacher approval is required for any students who wish to enroll in this option.

 In order to receive credit for the work that you do, you will need to fill out a weekly report at the end of the week.
 This will consist of a few sentences describing what you worked on and accomplished over the course of the work.
 You will be assessed based on the quality of your work, not necessarily the quantity of projects produced.